How to Make a Mini DIY Tabletop Greenhouse

 In fact, check out my indoor plant garden project here!

-So much so that I decided to make one!
+So much so that I decided to make my own mini greenhouse!

 The next time you walk down the photo frame aisle at a dollar store, be sure to grab an assortment of frames!.